Romea/romea-core-localisation-rtls/README.md

 ## **Authors**

-The Romea Core Localization RTLS library, written by **Jean Laneurit**, was developed during ANR Baudet Rob 2 and ANR ADAP2E projects.
+The romea_core_localisation_rtls library, written by **Jean Laneurit**, was developed during ANR Baudet Rob 2 and ANR ADAP2E projects.
 Several individuals contributed scientifically to the development of this library:

 **Jean Laneurit**
 **Christophe Debain**